FrietzeLabUVM/cutruntools/INSTALL.md

 ## Install CutRunTools

 We first install a special trimmer we wrote `kseq`.
-This tool further trims the reads by 6nt to get rid of the problem of possible adapter run-through.
+This tool further trims the reads by 6 nt to get rid of the problem of possible adapter run-through.
 To install:
 ```
 source make_kseq_test.sh
 ```